 CED funds a variety of projects, including:

 CED awards funds to private, non-profit organizations that are community development corporations (CDCs), including faith-based organizations, and Tribal and Alaskan Native organizations.
 CDCs must be governed by a three-party board of directors that includes residents of the community served, and local business and civic leaders.
 CDCs must have as their principle purpose planning, developing or managing low-income housing or community development projects.
+Note: CED funds cannot be awarded to individuals.
+If you are an individual looking for employment, please view the active CED projects in your state.

 For more information, contact: